vpakhuchyi/censor/README.md

 #### 3. Local instance usage

-In previous examples, we used packege-level functions.
-But it's possible to create local instance of sanitiser and use it:
+In previous examples, we used package-level functions.
+But it's possible to create local instance of sanitiser and use
+it:

 ```go
 package main